Ann Friedman

 Ann Friedman is an American magazine editor, journalist, podcaster, and pie chart artist.
 She writes about gender, politics, and social issues.
-She co-hosted the podcast Call Your Girlfriend, sends out a weekly email newsletter called The Ann Friedman Weekly, and is a contributing editor for The Gentlewoman.
-Previously, she was deputy editor for The American Prospect, executive editor at the Los Angeles-based GOOD magazine, and a co-founder of the employee-driven, crowd-sourced spin-off Tomorrow magazine.
+She co-hosted the podcast Call Your Girlfriend, sends a weekly email newsletter called The Ann Friedman Weekly, and is a contributing editor for The Gentlewoman.
+Previously, she was deputy editor for The American Prospect, executive editor at the Los Angeles–based GOOD magazine, and a co-founder of the employee-driven, crowd-sourced spin-off Tomorrow magazine.

 Personal background

 Ann Friedman's hometown is Dubuque, Iowa.
 She began her journalism career there as an intern with the Telegraph Herald in 2001.
 She is an alumna of the University of Missouri, where she graduated from its School of Journalism in 2004.
 Friedman lived in New York City for over a year.
 Friedman also lived in Washington, DC, where she met friend and co-podcast host Aminatou Sow.
 Los Angeles is her permanent residence.
 She identifies herself in public speaking engagements and in her work as a feminist.